F# - Simple quotations transofration

 This article describes very simple code that I wrote while learning how to work with the F# quotations library.
-Using the F# quotations you can get tree representation of the quoted expression.
-This allows you to write code that takes code written in F# as data and performs some code analysis or compiles/translates that code to different language.
-This is very similar to the new C# 3.0 expression trees where you can get expression tree from lambda expression and translate this tree for example to SQL (using DLINQ).
-However expression trees in C# 3.0 are very limited when compared with F# quotations, so that's one of the many reasons why F# is interesting language.
+Using the F# quotations you can get a tree representation of a quoted expression.
+This allows you to write code that takes code written in F# as data and performs some code analysis or compiles/translates that code to a different language.
+This is very similar to the new C# 3.0 expression trees where you can get an expression tree from lambda expressions and translate this tree for example to SQL (using DLINQ).
+However expression trees in C# 3.0 are very limited when compared with F# quotations, so that's one of the many reasons why F# is an interesting language.

 Introduction to F# quotations